rudrathegreat/Matplotlib-Tkinter/README.md

 ## Getting Started

-> You can create a line plot with text labels using `Python plot().`
+> You can create a line plot with text labels using `plot()`
 >
-> Multiple axes (i.e. subplots) are created with the`Python subplot()` function
+> Multiple axes (i.e. subplots) are created with the`subplot()` function
 >
-> Matplotlib can display images (assuming equally spaced horizontal dimensions) using the `Python imshow()` function
+> Matplotlib can display images (assuming equally spaced horizontal dimensions) using the `imshow()` function
 >
-> The `Python pcolormesh()` function can make a colored representation of a two-dimensional array, even if the horizontal dimensions are unevenly spaced.
-The `Python contour()` function is another way to represent the same data
+> The `pcolormesh()` function can make a colored representation of a two-dimensional array, even if the horizontal dimensions are unevenly spaced.
+The `contour()` function is another way to represent the same data
 >
-> The`Python hist()` function automatically generates histograms and returns the bin counts or probabilities
+> The`hist()` function automatically generates histograms and returns the bin counts or probabilities
 >
-> You can add arbitrary paths in Matplotlib using the `Python matplotlib.path` module
+> You can add arbitrary paths in Matplotlib using the `matplotlib.path` module
 >
 > The mplot3d toolkit (see Getting started and 3D plotting) has support for simple 3d graphs including surface, wireframe, scatter, and bar charts.
 >